Fiona Soper

 Caroline Dallstream

-I'm a nature lover who's interested in exploring the physiology of plant-fungus-microbiome interactions and scaling up to the ecosystem level.
+PhD student I'm a nature lover who's interested in exploring the physiology of plant-fungus-microbiome interactions and scaling up to the ecosystem level.
 I grew up in the Sonoran Desert of Arizona but completed my B.Sc. in Environmental Science at Western Washington University where I collected tree ring records in the North Cascades for my honors projects.
 After school, I moved to Chile to work as a research assistant at a Patagonian ecological research center (CIEP), where I mostly worked on non-structural carbohydrate dynamics and leaf nutrient resorption in trees.
-My varied interests include literature, art, music, and all physical activities which I hope to incorporate,
+My varied interests include literature, art, music, and all physical activities which I hope to incorporate, directly or indirectly, into my work with the Soper Lab. [email protected] |

 Ana Avila Vitorino

-PhD student (co-supervised with the Leung lab) I'm a lifelong lover of tropical forests and marine life.
+PhD student (co-supervised Leung lab) I'm a lifelong lover of tropical forests and marine life.
 I came to McGill in 2017 for an undergrad in quantitative biology, and tried out research in cell biology and theoretical ecology before finding my passion for statistical modelling in ecology.
 I am beginning a career as a tropical forest modeller, and my current research involves the regrowth of native vegetation after agricultural abandonment.
 My main career goal is to contribute to research in the Neotropics, particularly on my native country Brazil, to help recover previously forested land.
-On my free time, you can find me doing morning yoga, studying foreign languages or drawing wildlife. ana.avila@mail.mcgill.ca |
+On my free time, you can find me doing morning yoga, studying foreign languages or drawing wildlife. [email protected] |

 Former Members